Using Gauge Blocks

 Click images to enlarge |

-Simply put, a gauge block is a spacer that prevents the workpiece from being in contact with the miter guide and rip fence simultaneously.
-Without the gauge block, the cut off piece of wood is trapped between the blade and rip fence.
-When this happens several things can occur, and none of them good.
+Simply put, a Gauge Block is a spacer that prevents the workpiece from being in contact with the miter gauge and rip fence simultaneously.
+Without the Gauge Block, wood naturally wants to pivot back which will force it into the sides of the blade and that almost certainly begins a violent kickback.

 Zero-Clearance Insert

 There is a perception that installing a zero-clearance insert somehow prevents this kind of kickback.
 In fact, zero-clearance inserts do nothing to prevent this kind of kickback.
 The forces present during a kickback can easily distort the blade to the side, forcing it into contact with the insert.
-When that happens, the blade will either gouge into the insert, or throw it up and towards you.
-Using a wider opening in the insert is not the answer, a gauge block is.
+When that happens, the blade will often gouge into the insert and more often than not add your zero clearance insert to the flying objects, also coming your way.
+Using a wider opening in the insert is not the answer as too many have discovered.
+The real answer and the easiest/cheapest is the Gauge Block.

 Extending the Miter Guide

 A recent email from a NewWoodworker.com viewer described an idea he had that turned out badly.
-He attached a length of wood to his miter guide to act as a fence that would sweep the cut off piece past the blade as he made the cut.
-He depended on this fence arrangement to replace the gauge block and had the stock contacting the miter guide and rip fence.
+He attached a length of wood to his miter gauge that extended to the right beyond the blade and to the rip fence.
+He expected that the outboard fence would continue to support the cut off piece and push it beyond the blade as he made the cut.

 |